Back to Blog

 Step 4: Submit your application

-Step 5: Lender assesses your application
+Step 5: The lender assesses your application

 Step 6: Receive your pre-approval letter